web-token/jwt-doc/advanced-topics-1/security-recommendations.md

 ### Unserialize The Token

 You should only use the serialization mode\(s\) you need.
-If you intent to use yur tokens in a web context, then use only the Compact Serialization.
+If you intend to use your tokens in a web context, then use only the Compact Serialization.
 If an error occurred during this process, you should consider the token as invalid.

 ### Check The Header